‘Let’s Be Kids’ Pop-Up experience coming to Walmart

 BENTONVILLE, Ark.
-(KFTA) — Fisher-Price is inviting parents to reconnected with their childhood and connect with their young ones through an interactive Pop-Up experience called ‘Let’s be Kids’.
+(KNWA) — Fisher-Price is inviting parents to reconnected with their childhood and connect with their young ones through an interactive Pop-Up experience called ‘Let’s be Kids’.

 The experiential tour encourages parents and kids to play together with a series of larger than life activities inspired by Fisher-Price.
 Visitors will be able to read a six-foot-tall book, ride a giant toy puppy and show off their best moves during the Linkimals Dance party.
 The event also features a Little people corn maze, an inflatable lava floor and a Power Wheels speedway.